javivilladamigo/AdvancedLab_22-23/README.md

 ## Description
-This repository covers the activities carried out at the laboratory corresponding to the subject ``Advanced Laboratory (A-B)'', and therefore includes (or will include at some point) almost a year of analysis.
+This repository covers the activities carried out at the laboratory corresponding to the subject "Advanced Laboratory (A-B)", and therefore includes (or will include at some point) almost a year of analysis.
 The main activities carried out so far are:
 * Calibration